cbfacademy/full-stack-javascript-assessment-ConnieHF/AYLODIE-README.md

 * **Quote API** : The quotes are suppied via an API connection to [quotable](https://github.com/lukePeavey/quotable) which provides 10 random quotes from their database.
 Error handling is implemented, in case of a broken connection
 * **Add and Edit Form Components** : The form components for adding and editing use handle submit functions to handle the data.
 * **Timer Component** : The timer component incorporates two installed applications -  [react progress bar](https://github.com/kevinsqi/react-circular-progressbar), for the main timer functionality, and [react slider](https://github.com/zillow/react-slider) for the settings area.
 * **Backend** : Currently using local storage, but further backend functionality will use MongoDB to store data from the routine entries.
+An attempt was made to retrospectively set the application up as a MERN stack.

 ## 📜 App Design